plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Primal Paths/Path of The Green Warden.md

 > *You channel your magic through instinct and intuition.*

-You use your Wisdom whenever a spell refers to your spellcasting ability.
-In addition, you use your Wisdom modifier when calculating the Saving Throw DC for a Green Warden Spell you cast and when making an Attack Roll with one.
+You use your Wisdom whenever a Spell refers to your "Spellcasting Ability".
+In addition, you use your Wisdom modifier when calculating the *DC* for Green Warden Spells you cast and when making an *Attack Roll* with one.

-**Spell Save DC** = `8 + your proficiency bonus + your Wisdom modifier`
-**Spell Attack Modifier** = `your proficiency bonus + your Wisdom modifier`
+**Spell Attack Modifier** = `your proficiency bonus + your Wisdom modifier` **Spell DC** = `8 + your proficiency bonus + your Wisdom modifier`

 ### Green Warden Spellcasting